cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

     const shadowRoot = this.attachShadow({ mode: "closed" });
 ```
 When this is done, the Developer Tools shadow root notation shows `closed` in the Elements tab.

 ### Templates and Slots

 Web components can also use the built-in HTML `<template>` and `<slot>` tags to hold content displayed by the component.
 The `<template>` tag is a container for DOM nodes.
 If it is used on a web page, the content is not visible, but it can be used as a container for markup to be used elsewhere including a custom element.

-A `<slot>` is an HTML element used inside a template container as a content placeholder.
+A `<slot>` is an HTML element used inside a template tag as a content placeholder.
 It is only available in a web component that uses the Shadow DOM.

 JavaScript is used to replace the `<slot>` tag with other content at runtime.
 A slot can be identified using the `name` attribute.
 In that case, the content needs to have a `slot` attribute corresponding to the name.
 Taken from the [demo app accompanying this blog post](https://github.com/cdoremus/fresh-webcomponents/tree/main), here's what that would look like:
 ```tsx